ChaosRinkHan/OpenFiles/FDM.md

 ## Relational Databases

+A Collection of tables (i.e., Relations) with associated relationships

 ### ER (entity relationship) diagram

 -   Produces a data model representing a real-world situation
     -   Identifies important entities (tables)
     -   Relationship between the entities.
 -   Allows simplification of the data model
     -   E.g., Remove many-to-many relationships
 -   Cardinality: 1-1.
 1-m, m-1, m-n

+### Transactions

+A transaction is a sequence of operations performed (using one or more SQL statements) on a database as a single logical unit of work.

+-   **Atomic :** A transaction is a logical unit of work which must be either completed with all of its data modifications, or none of them is performed.
+-   **Consistent :** At the end of the transaction, all data must be left in a consistent state.
+-   **Isolated :** Modifications of data performed by a transaction must be independent of another transaction.
+Unless this happens, the outcome of a transaction may be erroneous.
+-   **Durable :** When the transaction is completed, effects of the modifications performed by the transaction must be permanent in the system.

 ## NoSQL Databases